mspnp/microservices-reference-implementation/deploymentCICD.md

 >
 > Do not use the certificates created by these scripts for production.
 The
 > are provided for demonstration purposes.
-> When productizing against CA Certificates, you'll need to use your own
+> For your production workload, use your own
 > security best practices for certification creation and lifetime management.

 ```bash